utmstack/Documentation/Installation/README.md

     By personalizing and configuring UTMStack, you can tailor the system to meet your organization's specific needs and optimize its performance for effective log management and security monitoring.

 Congratulations!
 You have successfully completed the installation process for UTMStack.
 Ensure that you perform thorough testing and verification to confirm the proper functioning of the platform.

-Conclusion
-The installation process for UTMStack involves setting up the master server, installing the UTMStack software on each server, and configuring the UTMStack services.
-By following the instructions provided in this guide, you can achieve a seamless and efficient deployment of UTMStack in your environment.